Subbuteo Tribute Website.

 The team range arrived in 2009 with just three teams - Real Betis, Real Madrid, and Valencia.
 Later in the same season saw an expansion in Spain to seven sides, plus four Italian sides and a couple of English ones.
 The second full year of production added a couple more Spanish sides (and a Madrid away), plus four more Italian teams, and for the first (and last) time two Greek teams.
 Many of the original kits were then updated, so there are variations to look for.

 Looking at the players themselves, we do at least, reach the one key innovation in the Total Soccer game, and the one that they carried over into their Subbuteo production.
 This was the flexible "rubber-style" figures.
-These bendy players (which I suppose makes them more like Airfix soldiers of old!), makes the teams much more robust, and much better suited as a child's toy.
+These bendy players (which I suppose makes them more like Airfix soldiers of old!), actually makes the teams much more robust, and much better suited as a child's toy.
 Netcam were still able to print accurate kits onto the figures, and they don't adversely affect the teams in play (indeed, they are quite a light figure), so there is very little down side.